GoDevOps/productive-on-day-one/slides/README.md

 <!--
 Laurent 👇

-One year ago, when we had prepared the previous AllDaysDevOps we discovered this github beta feature which is not Generally Available.
+One year ago, when we had prepared the previous AllDaysDevOps we discovered this github beta feature which is now Generally Available.

 It offers the developer a fully managed as code development environment which is hosted in the GitHub data center.